 New Flood Zone Information Maps

 The Federal Emergency Management Agency (FEMA) has conducted the first comprehensive review of flood zones throughout Broward County in 14 years, using a new “vertical datum,” that enables consistent comparisons of land and water elevations across the nation.

 Flood maps, also known as Flood Insurance Rate Maps or FIRM, need to be reviewed periodically due to the dynamic nature of flood hazard conditions, the availability of updated elevation data, improved technology for identifying flood hazards and to account for developments that can affect flood zone boundaries.

 The new flood maps will help community officials and citizens be better prepared for flood-related disasters by providing an official depiction of flood hazards for Fort Lauderdale and the rest of Broward County.

 Following its review, FEMA updated local flood zones on area flood maps.
-The proposed flood zones will go into effect on August 18, 2014.
+The new FIRMs went into effect on August 18, 2014.

 Updated flood maps will be used to:

 - determine flood insurance purchase requirements;

 - establish minimum finished-floor elevations for new construction and substantial improvements to existing structures.